angularity/webpack-angularity-solution/readme.md

 	Note that there are **no globals** in applications bundled by Webpack.
 If your code relies on globals such as jQuery, you will have to configure the `globals` option as shown above.

 	Add additional globals as required by your application.

-	TODO shimming
+Alternatively consider module **Shimming** (see Shimming below).

 * **Option `port`**

 	By default `--watch` in the `app` mode will launch a BrowserSync server on port `55555`.
 You should override this port to some unique value so that your projects to no conflict with each other.

 * **Options by `process.env`**